mirage-xyz/mirage-docs/pages/unity-sdk/reference/mirage-sdk-wrapper.md

   * `IContract` — returns an instance of the [Contract](/gaming/unity-sdk/reference/contract/) class.

-Provides an instance of a contract with a platform-dependant provider.
+Provides an instance of a contract with a platform-dependent provider.

 #### Code example